fostersmix/fostersmix.github.io/README.md

 Bet without registration.

 You can just save the address and use it forever.

+Clear and honest - bet at two side together and sure this.

 #### Public
 Public results at midnight (GMT+0).
 One answer for all.